SamsonOluwaseun/Aws2Fabric/README.md

 ---

-## ✅ Our Solution: Incremental Loading & Optimized Transformation
+## ✅ My Solution: Incremental Loading & Optimized Transformation

 This project implements a sophisticated incremental data loading mechanism.
-By meticulously tracking previously processed files, the pipeline intelligently identifies and ingests only new or updated transaction data from AWS S3 into Microsoft Fabric.
+By meticulously tracking previously processed files, the pipeline intelligently identifies and ingests only new or updated transaction data from Microsoft Fabrics Bronze layer Lakehouse into Microsoft Fabrics Silver Layer Lakehouse.

 ### Key Components:

 * **Data Ingestion from AWS S3**: Files are uploaded daily in an S3 bucket.
-* **Shortcut Connection in Fabric**: Using AWS Access Key to link S3 into Fabric's Lakehouse.
+* **Shortcut Connection in Fabric**: Using AWS Access Key to link S3 into Microsoft Fabric's Bronze Layer Lakehouse.
-* **Incremental Load Tracking**: Ensures only new files are processed.
+* **Incremental Load Tracking**: Ensures only new files are processed in the Microsoft Fabric's Silver Layer Lakehouse.
-* **Data Transformation with PySpark**: Parses and flattens JSONs into a star schema:
+* **Data Transformation with PySpark**: Parses and flattens JSONs into a star schema in the Microsoft Fabric's Gold Layer Lakehouse:

   * `SalesFact`
   * `CustomerDim`, `ProductDim`, `PaymentDim`, `AccountDim`, `LocationDim`, `TimeDim`